 Crying Suns is a tactical space rogue-lite inspired by games such as FTL.
 It was developed by Alt Shift.
 It is available on Humble Bundle and Steam.
-The Humble link is a referral, I get a small commission if you purchase the game through it.
 Joseph Pugh conducted this review.

 Crying Suns Overview

 Crying Suns is a tactical and tough game.
 It features difficulty settings, but its nature as a rogue-lite means you can expect to fail quite a bit.
 The game separate’s itself from those that inspire it by weaving a deep story-line and a ton of lore into its randomly generated chaos.
 Be warned that Crying Suns is a dark game.
 While none of it is shown in graphic detail, it explores themes such as sex slaves, breeder stations and child suicide bombers.
 It is a mature game in spite of its visual style.

 You play as Admiral Idaho, or more accurately, one of several clones.
 Considered one of the greatest Admiral’s to exist, it is up to you to explore a now ravaged empire.
 You have to figure out what happened and see if you can fix it.
 Pirates and scrappers stand in your way and the always present need for fuel.